-By default, Océ delivers the DAC in the highest security mode: indicated by 'Security level: high (factory default)'.
+By default, Océ delivers the Smart Imager in the highest security mode: indicated by 'Security level: high (factory default)'.
 This provides the most restrictive set of operational settings.

 The remote system administrator must not change the security mode.
-If the security mode is changed, the DAC is no longer in the certified configuration and is no longer able to assure the security of its objects and itself.
-It is not possible to get the DAC back into the certified configuration by changing the security mode back to 'high'.
+If the security mode is changed, the Smart Imager is no longer in the certified configuration and is no longer able to assure the security of its objects and itself.
+Once changed, it is not possible to get the Smart Imager back into the certified configuration ('high (factory default)') by changing the security mode back to 'high'.